 Katz recalled her time on the bench during a Windy City Times interview saying,

 “I was surprised at how collegial [most of] the judges were.
 They were very welcoming – much more than I expected.
 I knew that being out was a very important thing.
 For them, it ‘normalized’ gay people in a way they hadn’t experienced before.
 The task was not as hard as it could have been.
 From the top down, there was a very concerted effort to be a very diverse and welcoming bench.”

 Katz credits Judges Sebastian Patti and Tom Chiola, the first openly gay men on the Illinois bench, for paving the way for LGBTQ+ judges.

 Volunteerism and Awards

-Nancy Katz’s achievements in law didn’t go unnoticed.
-In 2000, Katz was inducted in the Chicago LGBT Hall of Fame.
-She received the Vanguard Award in 2000, the Law School Association of Chicago-Kent College of Law’s Professional Achievement Award in 2001 and was selected by the American Academy of Matrimonial Lawyers for the prestigious Samuel S. Berger Award in 2013.
+Katz’s achievements in law didn’t go unnoticed.
+In 2000, Katz was inducted into the Chicago LGBT Hall of Fame.
+She received the Vanguard Award in 2000, the Law School Association of Chicago-Kent College of Law’s Professional Achievement Award in 2001, and was selected by the American Academy of Matrimonial Lawyers for the prestigious Samuel S. Berger Award in 2013.